xanthium-enterprises/atmega328p-10bit-adc-configuration-code/README.md

 # AVR ATmega328p 10 bit ADC Configuration and PC serial communication tutorial

-The tutorial teaches the user to configure the 10 bit SAR ADC of ATmega328P in Embedded C and transmit the ADC result to Linux /Windows PC using USART and a USB to Serial Converter.
+ - The tutorial teaches the user to configure the 10 bit SAR ADC of ATmega328P in Embedded C and transmit the ADC result to Linux /Windows PC using USART and a USB to Serial Converter.

-**ADC6** and **ADC7** channels are only available in the 32 pin TQFP version of ATmega328P chip.
+ - **ADC6** and **ADC7** channels are only available in the 32 pin TQFP version of ATmega328P chip.

+ - Tutorial deals in **Single Channel** conversionas well as configuring **multiple channels** of ATmega328P ADC

 <img src = "https://www.xanthium.in/sites/default/files/site-images/atmega328p-adc-config-tutorial/atmega32-adc-data-acquisution-tutorial.jpg"/>